We’ve all had that pair of sneakers that just don’t feel right. Either they’re loose and slip off, or they’re tight and can rub your toes raw.

 You’ll know your sneakers are too big if:

-1. Your heel slips out of the shoe as you walk.
+- Your heel slips out of the shoe as you walk.

-2. You can easily pinch excess material on the toe box.
+- You can easily pinch excess material on the toe box.

-3. You have to tighten the laces significantly until there’s little to no space between the two sides of the lacing system.
+- You have to tighten the laces significantly until there’s little to no space between the two sides of the lacing system.

-4. Your foot feels like it’s swimming inside the sneaker due to excess space.
+- Your foot feels like it’s swimming inside the sneaker due to excess space.

 Final Thoughts

 Alright, folks, finding that perfect sneaker fit can be a bit of a puzzle, I get it.
-Starting with knowing your foot’s size and shape is key to getting closer to that ideal fit.
-But let’s be real, it’s not always a guarantee that every pair will fit like a dream – brands and sizing can be all over the map.
+Starting with knowing your foot’s size and shape is important to getting closer to that ideal fit.

-That’s where our sneaker community comes in handy; sharing experiences and tips on social media can be a game-changer.
-Remember, how your sneakers feel can totally make or break your day, so don’t rush the fitting process.
+How sneakers should feel can totally make or break your day, so don’t rush the fitting process.